-- 9. Click the "Discover..." button.
-A list will appear displaying the Solidyne hardware connected to the network. - Select the 542APC device and click the "Update firmware" button. - 11.
-In the popup window browse the for downloaded firmware file and click "OK".
-The internal software of the 542APC will be overwritten. - The processor will remain on-air during the update, with a brief interruption (less than 2 seconds) when it reboots.
+Click on the "Discover..." button.
+A list will appear with Solidyne equipment connected to the network.

+- 11. Select the corresponding 542APC device and click the button "Update firmware". - 12.
+In the popup window browse the downloaded firmware and click "OK".
+The internal software of the 542APC will be overwritten. - 13.
+The processor will stay on air during the update.
+There will be a short interruption when it reboots (less than 2 seconds).